The person at the center of this case

 Start here

-Did Ida appear in court on September 19, 1958, or did she disappear before the hearing?
+Did Ida actually appear in court on September 19, 1958, or was she already missing by then?
+Conflicting court documents make this unclear.

-Ida Dean (Richardson) Anderson, a 21-year-old woman, vanished on September 18, 1958, in Ann Arbor, Michigan, just before a critical court hearing where she was expected to regain custody of her children.
-She had been fighting to reunite with her two children after her estrangement from her husband and hospitalization earlier that year, and had made arrangements to fly her family to Florida immediately after the court date.
-Her disappearance remains unexplained—whether she never appeared in court, what happened to her that day, and where she went are all still unknown.
+Ida Dean (Richardson) Anderson, a 21-year-old woman, disappeared on September 18, 1958, in Ann Arbor, Michigan, just before a crucial court hearing where she was expected to regain custody of her children.
+She had been fighting to reunite with her children after her estrangement from her husband and hospitalization, and had made arrangements to fly her family to Florida following the court date.
+Despite maintaining regular contact with family through mail, she vanished without a trace, leaving her custody case unresolved and her children's future uncertain.

 Try asking